ashBose/DistributedQueue/README.md

 # DistributedQueue
-A naive distributed queue using couchbase
+A naive distributed queue implementation using Couchbase

 [MAVEN]
 <dependency>